playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-shared-component-logic/index.md

 };

 function getWindowSize() {
-	// ❌ Not allowed, you cannot use a hook inside of a non-hook function const { height, width } = useWindowSize();
+	// ❌ Not allowed, you cannot use a hook inside a non-hook function const { height, width } = useWindowSize();
 	return { height, width };
 }